 According to Clark and Mayer (2008), images added for dramatic value are not only costly to create but can actually depress learning (extraneous cognitive load).
 In other words, illustrations should be congruent with the instructional message (germane cognitive load).

-Here are some still 3D mockups done for an ice-themed event by Vakaa that exemplifies interesting lighting effects and polygon style artwork.
-Very labour intensive for a novice 3D modeller.
+Here is a 3D mockup done for an ice-themed event by Vakaa that exemplifies interesting lighting effects and polygon style artwork.

 Clark, R. C., and Mayer, R. E. 2008.
 E-Learning and the science of instruction.
 San Francisco: Pfeiffer.